Where To Eat In Istanbul – A Guide For All Budgets

 Testi kebabs are a traditional dish from Turkey.
 The dish is made by slow-cooking meat and vegetables in a clay pot (testi means clay in Turkish), which helps to infuse the flavors and create a succulent meal.

-Testi kebabs are an ideal option for those looking for a hearty and satisfying meal and one for the IG.
+Testi kebabs are ideal for those looking for a hearty and satisfying meal and one for the IG.
 Vegetables such as onions, carrots, and potatoes are added to the pot, which not only adds flavor but also helps bulk out the meal.
-The dish is then reheated in flamed at your table – which is super fun to watch.
+The dish is then reheated and flamed at your table – which is super fun to watch.

 While there, I suggested you also try the platter of dips – meze as it’s known.
 It came with bread and was tasty.